 1. Strategies for Improving Student Academic Achievement and Attainment

 ISA’s college-preparatory instructional program focuses on students’ intellectual development and emphasizes the development of higher order thinking skills, habits of work, and mastery of critical skills in the core content areas.
 Literacy, writing, and numeracy are embedded in content areas across the curriculum.
-Other elements of the instructional program include a rigorous inquiry approach to curriculum and instruction aligned with the CCSS and the use of multiple forms of assessment to accurately capture students’ learning, monitor students’ progress, and guide pedagogical differentiation so that instruction meets the needs of diverse learners.
+Other elements of the instructional program include a rigorous inquiry approach to curriculum and instruction aligned with state standards and the use of multiple forms of assessment to accurately capture students’ learning, monitor students’ progress, and guide pedagogical differentiation so that instruction meets the needs of diverse learners.

 2. Strategies for Building School Leadership Skills

 ISA’s continuous professional development includes job-embedded leadership coaching to build school leaders’ instructional and organizational leadership skills to effectively develop, implement and monitor whole school reform.
-An ISA leadership coach works with school leaders individually and as a team to build their capacity in the following areas:

 ISA’s continuous professional development for school leaders also includes their participation in the ISA Leadership Network, a community of practice for whole school reform comprised of principals and assistant principals across the ISA school network.
 The ISA Leadership Network meets throughout the school year to engage in activities such as school visits, classroom observations, and instructional walk-throughs.
 The network also convenes annually for the ISA Summer and Winter Institutes.

-3. Strategies for Improving Teaching and Learning (Focus Area: ISA’s Mathematics Program)
+3. Strategies for Improving Teaching and Learning

 4. Strategies for Providing Student Social and Emotional (Non-Academic) Supports